yhqianUMD/Files_processing_point_cloud/ridges_comparison/ALS_ICESat-2_complete_processing.md

 ## Step3.
 Interpolate the elevation values of the ALS segment along the ICESat-2 profile
   + Code: the terrain_trees library for interpolation.
   + inputs: TIN, kv, ele_rela_to_sea_surface, ICESat-2 profile with only x and y.
+  + Note: for the input of the ICESat-2 profile with only x and y, we do not need to crop this profile to limit it to the area of TIN, as the terrain tree library will only interpolate the points within TIN.

 ## Step4.
 Plot the corrected ALS and ICESat-2 profile